 Sometimes, purchasing from the Play Store isn’t a happy experience.
 The app isn’t what it claimed to be, or the music is just rubbish.
 But if you want a refund, you need to act fast.
-Here’s how to return paid apps and games in Google Play.
+Here’s how to return paid apps, games or media purchased in Google Play.

 Google’s Android App return policy is simple: if you buy an Android app or game and you aren’t happy with it for any reason, you can return it within two hours for a full refund.
-After that two hour period is up, though, it’s up to the app developer to decide whether or not you should get your money back.
+After that two hour period is up, though, you have a 48 hour window during which a refund request can be processed by Google.
+After that, it’s up to the app developer to decide whether or not you should get your money back.

 - Open the Google Play Store app